rann143/ToDoList/tasks.md

 To Do:

-- Add functionality to 'Add New Task' button
 - Add delete buttons for Projects & Tasks
--
+- Add local storage capabilities
+- Add ability to edit Project Names & edit Tasks
+- Fix bug: make it so you can add mulitiple projects of the same name